 As a good example worth 10,000 words, let’s illustrate why Sensors are important for you.

-A really common use case is when you have multiple partners (A, B and C in this example) and wait for the data coming from them each day at a more or less specific time.
-For example, Partner A sends you data at 9:00 AM, B at 9:30 AM and C and 10:00 AM.
+Suppose you need to wait for data coming from different sources A, B, and C, every day.
+A sends you data at 9:00 AM, B at 9:30 AM, and C and 10:00 AM.
 Hoping without delay, but we will come back to this later.
-So, your goal is to wait for all files to be available before moving to the task Process.
-Ok, that being said, what are the tasks Partner A, B and C exactly?
+Therefore, you must wait for all files to be available before moving to the process

 Airflow Sensors! 😎